philzook58/philzook58.github.io/_posts/2020-05-10-a-smattering-of-physics-in-sympy.markdown

-In the Euler Lagrange equation, first partially differentiates considering q and $latex \dot{q}$ to be independent parameters.
-Then a substitution is makde for a function $latex x(t)$ and then we procede with a differentiation with respect to time.
+In the Euler Lagrange equation, first partially differentiates considering q and $ \dot{q}$ to be independent parameters.
+Then a substitution is makde for a function $ x(t)$ and then we procede with a differentiation with respect to time.